For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 The following notes are compiled from the most frequent comments from verified purchasers on Amazon.

-A large majority of the reviewers who have purchased this pan have a high level of enjoyment using it.
+A large majority of the reviewers who have purchased this pan express a high level of enjoyment using it.
 It gets top marks for the function of its design, superior construction techniques, and easy cleanup.

-This is a great piece for any kind of tossing and flipping as it has a nice heft and balance, and a good number of reviewers claim it’s light enough to handle without wrist strain.
+This is a great piece for any kind of tossing and flipping as it has a nice heft and balance, and a good number of reviewers claim it’s light enough to handle without causing wrist strain.

 And it has all the hallmarks typical of All-Clad’s premium construction and quality control.
 The rivets securing the handles are sturdy with a smooth finish, the lid nestles into the lip for a perfect fit, and it heats evenly throughout the bottom and walls.
 This is a fully clad piece that transfers heat beautifully.